Nola-Devs/Nola-Dev-Site/README.md

 ## Setup Production Environment

 Make sure you have both your Google Calendar API Key and your Discord Webhook URL.
-Once you have both created and added to your `.env.local` file (or any other equivalent environment variable system), you can actually deploy it.
+Once you have both created (copy `.env.example`) and added to your `.env.local` file (or any other equivalent environment variable system), you can actually deploy it.

 Instead of just running in the development environment, now the site is built and than served (which is how it would run on Vercel).